lume/element/README.md

 > Not only do decorators make the definition more concise, but they avoid surface
 > area for human error: the non-decorator form requires defining the same-name
 > property in both the `observedAttributeHandlers` object and in the class fields, and if
-> you miss one or the other things might not work as expected.
+> you miss one or the other then things might not work as expected.

+Each of the available decorators are detailed further below.

 Decorators, and the `observedAttributeHandlers` object format, both work with getter/setter properties as well: